fiso64/MusicbeeExplore/README.md

   3. Fill out the form (you can use "MusicBeeExplore" as the application name).
   4. After submitting, you'll receive an API key.
 Copy this key and paste it into the "Last.fm API Key" field in the plugin settings.

+### Optimizing the Results View

+To enhance your browsing experience, it's recommended to create a custom view for the plugin results:

+1. Create a virtual tag:
+   - Go to Edit > Preferences > Tags (1)
+   - In the "Virtual Tags" section, click "Add"
+   - Name the tag "MbeHeader"
+   - Set its value to:
+     ```
+     $If($Contains(<Comment>,Appearance),"More Albums: Appears On","More Albums")
+     ```

+2. Create a custom view for the plugin results:
+   - Go to the header menu > Custom Views > Copy Current View Settings To...
+   - In the dialog that appears, enter a name for your new view, such as "MusicBeeExplore Results"

+3. Configure the new view:
+   - Set it to be grouped by the "MbeHeader" tag
+   - Sort by year in descending order
+   - Set the view to "Album Covers"

 ## Usage

 The plugin adds several commands: